FIshikawa/fsrtools/README.md

 # fsrtools

-"fsrtools" is a management tool package.
+"Fast simulating and Recording tools (fsrtools)" is a package managing numerical simulations.

 ## Features